BBC One: Creation of BBC1

 BBC Television became BBC1 when BBC2 launched on 20 April 1964, transmitting an incompatible 625-line image on UHF.
 The only way to receive all channels was to use a complex "dual-standard" 405- and 625-line receiver with both a VHF and a UHF aerial (405-line-only sets became obsolete in 1985 when VHF transmissions ended).
 BBC1 moved to purpose-built facilities at Television Centre on 20 September 1969.
 Television News continued to use Alexandra Palace as its base and by early 1968 had even converted one of its studios to colour.
 In the weeks leading up to 15 November 1969, BBC1 unofficially transmitted the occasional programme in its new colour system in order to test it.
 At midnight on 15 November, simultaneously with ITV and two years after BBC2 had done so, BBC1 officially began 625-line PAL colour programming on UHF with a broadcast of a concert by Petula Clark.
 Colour transmissions could be received in monochrome via monochrome 625-line sets until the end of analogue broadcasting.

+Competition tactics with ITV flared up again in the early 1970s, when the channel opted to air its key sitcoms at 7:30 pm, countering Coronation Street (at the time airing two nights a week) and related drama series.
+During the early years of BBC2, some programmes made for the channel were repeated on BBC1, attracting higher attention there, such as The Forsyte Saga when it gained a repeat on this channel.
 Between 1973 and 1977, BBC1 achieved an average audience share of 45% under Bryan Cowgill.
 This was the channel's most successful period in terms of audience share.

 On 30 December 1980, the BBC announced plans to introduce a new breakfast television service to compete with TV-am.
 They stated that the new show would be broadcast before TV-am but included the caveat that the new show would not launch until at least November 1981, whereupon new licence fee income could finance the necessary extension of broadcasting hours.
 On 17 January 1983, one year after originally planned, the first edition of Breakfast Time was shown on BBC1, becoming the first UK wide breakfast television service and continued to lead in the ratings until 1984.